Prescriptive Analytic Technology Gives Hope in the Fight Against Opioid Addiction

 for certain pain medications.
 How do doctors appropriately heal patients while recognizing and treating abuse risks?

 Technology, in the form of Jvion's AI-enabled prescriptive analytics, stands to provide breakthrough understanding, visibility and direction to help physicians target and treat patients at risk of opioid abuse.
 It’s built with remarkable intelligence that can absorb clinical and socioeconomic data for entire patient communities and provide crisp, clear, comprehensive profiles of risk and recommended treatments.
 Symptoms that in isolation might not raise a risk flag for doctors become part of a comprehensive patient “biography.”
 Using this clinical intelligence asset as a foundation, Jvion collaborates with healthcare organizations to apply specific “vectors” that comprehend risk profiles for an endless number of illnesses and conditions—including opioid abuse and other behavioral health conditions.

 Jvion’s Opioid Abuse Vector effectively and efficiently identifies individuals at increased likelihood of abusing opioids within the next year—regardless of their current prescribed opioid use.
 The machine accounts for all patients within a population to recognize risk regardless of whether a patient’s addiction started with heroin or prescription pain killers.
 Clinicians see patient-level risk outputs that include contributing clinical and socioeconomic factors.
 The machine also recommends personalized clinical actions most effective at reducing risk.

 Most importantly, technology is not the end unto itself—it’s about how it can help us prevent harm and heal.
-Cognitive clinical intelligence represents a promising, hopeful frontier in addressing the vexing human tragedy of the growing opioid epidemic.
+AI-enabled prescriptive analytics represents a promising, hopeful frontier in addressing the vexing human tragedy of the growing opioid epidemic.